Rashay01/Python_exercises/ParametersVsArguments.md

 ### Arguments

-A arugument is the actual value that is passed to the function when it is called.
-They are placed within the parenthesis when the function is callled.
-They can be a value, variable,calss, or function that is passed.
+An arugument is the actual value that is passed to the function when it is called.
+They are placed within the parenthesis `()` when the function is callled.
+It can be a value, variable,class, or function that is passed.

 E.g. The values `1` and `2` are arguments that are passsed to the funcion `multi`.
 The variables `a` and `b` are argumenst passed to the function.